AWS Redshift Advanced

 • transaction success is returned only if the commit is successful both on the primary and the standby DB

-• Oracle, PostgreSQL, MySQL, and MariaDB DB instances use Amazon technology, while SQL Server DB instances use SQL Server Mirroring
+• Oracle, PostgreSQL, MySQL, and MariaDB DB instances use Amazon technology, while SQL Server DB instances use SQL Server Always On Availability Groups

 • snapshots and backups are taken from standby & eliminate I/O freezes